Keeping Track of European Train Travel

-- Access to the boarding area can only be done within the hour prior to the train departure.
+- Access to the boarding area can only be done within 40 minutes prior to the train departure.
 If you arrive with more time you can wait in the station lobby.

 - Boarding will take place in an organized way, with preferential access for the elderly, families, people traveling with children or with baby carriages and people with reduced mobility.